kfwong/avpn-v2.1/wp-content/plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 Yes, admin can define the top margin from plugin settings page

-4.Can we add the social share buttons on every post/pages?
+4.Can we add the social share buttons on bottom of every post/pages?

 Yes,you have only need to enable the "Social Share Button" from admin by plugin settings

 5.Can we add at a time only the "Floating Sidebar" OR "Social Share Buttons"?

-Yes,For do it you have need to enable at a time only one from both "Floating Sidebar" and "Social Share Buttons"
+Yes,You have need to enable at a time only one from both "Floating Sidebar" and "Social Share Buttons"

 == Screenshots ==